 Doctors at NYU Langone’s Comprehensive Stroke Center act quickly after diagnosing a stroke.
-Within four and a half hours of the first symptoms, people who have a blood clot in an artery supplying blood to the brain may receive a clot-busting medication called alteplase.
+Within four and a half hours of the first symptoms, people who have a blood clot in an artery supplying blood to the brain may receive a clot-busting medication, also known as thrombolytic therapy.
 This is administered through a vein with intravenous (IV) infusion.
 Our experts from NYU Langone’s Tisch Hospital, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island can also begin more advanced treatment, such as removal of a brain clot, as needed.

 Learn more about stroke treatment and outcomes at NYU Langone, which is certified by The Joint Commission as a Comprehensive Stroke Center.

 For every minute the brain is deprived of blood due to a blockage, 2 million brain cells are lost.
-Therefore, it is best for patients to receive alteplase, also known as tissue plasminogen activator (tPA), as quickly as possible—ideally less than 60 minutes after arriving at the emergency room.
-The average time to treatment for patients at NYU Langone is 35 minutes, which is significantly faster than the city and state averages.
+Therefore, it is best for patients to receive thrombolytic therapy as quickly as possible—ideally less than 60 minutes after arriving at the emergency room.
+The average time to treatment for patients at NYU Langone is 32.5 minutes, which is significantly faster than the city and state averages.

 Several randomized trials have demonstrated improved neurological outcomes when patients receive thrombolytic therapy in combination with a clot retrieval procedure, in which the clot that is blocking blood flow to the brain is removed.
 This is done using a series of catheters that are inserted into an artery with X-ray guidance.

 It is best to start treatment as soon as possible—ideally less than 90 minutes after arriving at the emergency room.
 The median time to treatment, meaning an artery is punctured to begin the clot retrieval, at NYU Langone is 69 minutes.